JBeamer92/software-guild-projects/README.md

 # software-guild-projects
 A collection of projects I worked on while at The Software Guild

-Projects follow an CRUD MVC design pattern.
+Projects follow a CRUD MVC design pattern.